 Definition

 Ancillary services are the support functions a grid operator relies on to keep electricity flowing reliably and to balance supply and demand in real time.
-Under U.S. FERC Order 2000 the term covers a defined set of services, including frequency regulation, operating and spinning reserves, voltage support, reactive power, and black-start capability.
-They are distinct from the bulk energy a generator sells; instead they keep that energy usable and the system stable during both normal operation and equipment failures.
+Under U.S. FERC Order 2000 the term covers a defined family of services — frequency regulation, operating and spinning reserves, voltage support, reactive power, and black-start capability.
+They are distinct from the bulk energy a generator sells: ancillary services are what keep that energy usable and the system stable, both in normal operation and when equipment fails.
+Grid frequency (60 Hz in North America) must be held within a narrow band every second of every day, and ancillary services are the toolkit that does it.

 In Simple Terms